RevenueCat/cordova-plugin-purchases/.github/ISSUE_TEMPLATE/bug_report.md

 1. Environment
    1. Platform:
    2. SDK version:
-   3. OS version:
+   3. OS + version:
    4. XCode/Android Studio version:
+   5. Framework (Cordova, Ionic, Ionic Native, etc):
+   6. Framework version:
-   5. How widespread is the issue.
+   7. How widespread is the issue.
 Percentage of devices affected.
 2. [Debug logs](https://docs.revenuecat.com/docs/debugging) that reproduce the issue
 3. Steps to reproduce, with a description of expected vs. actual behavior
 4. **Other information** (e.g. stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, etc.)